Mafia: Definitive Edition: Plot

 In 1938, mobster Thomas "Tommy" Angelo meets police detective John Norman and seeks his help to secure his family's protection from his former associates, the Salieri crime family.
 To prove that his story is true, Tommy offers to tell Norman what led to his current predicament.

 In 1930, Tommy is a taxi driver struggling through the Great Depression.
 One night, he is strong-armed by two Salieri gangsters—Paulie Lombardo and Sam Trapani—into helping them escape an ambush by the rival Morello family.
 Tommy is compensated for his help and offered a position in Don Ennio Salieri's organization, which he initially declines.
 However, after two Morello gangsters track him down and destroy his cab in an act of revenge, Tommy seeks Salieri's protection and exacts retribution upon his attackers with Paulie's help.
-Tommy subsequently joins the Salieri family, assisting with running their rackets across Lost Heaven, overseen by Salieri's consigliere Frank Colletti, and befriending Paulie and Sam as they carry out various jobs together.
+Tommy subsequently joins the Salieri family as a made man, assisting with running their rackets across Lost Heaven, overseen by Salieri's consigliere Frank Colletti, and befriending Paulie and Sam as they carry out various jobs together.

-In 1932, Tommy, now a made man in the Salieri family, enters a relationship with Sarah Marino, the daughter of Salieri's bartender Luigi, after protecting her from a gang of street hoodlums.
-On Salieri's orders, Tommy and Paulie retaliate against the gang, but learn that their leader, whom Paulie killed, was the son of corrupt city councillor Roberto Ghillotti, who vows revenge.
-Later, Tommy is ordered to destroy a brothel for switching its loyalties to Morello and kill an informant named Michelle who is working there.
-Tommy ends up sparing Michelle at Sam's request, and later assists him in killing a witness to the murder of Ghillotti's son.
+In 1932, Tommy, enters a relationship with Sarah Marino, the daughter of Salieri's bartender Luigi, after protecting her from a gang of street hoodlums that were sexually harassing her.
+On Salieri's orders, Tommy and Paulie retaliate against the gang, with Paulie killing their leader, Billy.
+They later learn that Billy was the son of corrupt city councillor Roberto Ghillotti, who vows revenge.
+Worse, Billy’s friend Johnny survived the attack.
+In order to save the family from incarceration, Sam is tasked with killing Johnny at Billy’s funeral.
+Tommy is ordered to destroy a brothel and kill the manager for switching its loyalties to Morello as a distraction for the authorities.
+Salieri also has Tommy kill a prostitute named Michelle, who was giving information to Morello’s associates.
+Tommy ends up sparing Michelle at Sam's request, and later assists him in killing Johnny.

-In 1933, Don Marcu Morello ramps up his efforts to dismantle Salieri's organization, gaining support from the corrupt police force and Ghillotti.
-Following an ambush on a bootlegging operation, Salieri finds that Frank has disappeared with the family's account books, and reluctantly orders Tommy to kill him.
+In 1933, Don Marcu Morello ramps up his efforts to dismantle Salieri's organization, gaining support from the corrupt police force and Ghillotti by having Border Patrol ambush Salieri’s bootlegging operation.
+Salieri later finds that Frank has disappeared with the family's account books, and reluctantly orders Tommy to kill him.
 Discovering Frank has become disillusioned with the criminal lifestyle and made a deal with the FBI after Morello threatened his family, Tommy allows him to flee the country with his family in exchange for the books, and covers up his actions.
-Later, Tommy helps Salieri secure a deal with a whiskey magnate from Kentucky, which saves the Salieri family's fortunes.
+Later, Tommy, Paulie, Sam, and another foot soldier, Carlo, help Salieri secure a deal with southern whiskey magnate William Gates, only to be attacked by more of Morello’s men.
+Gates survives the attack, and Salieri gets possession of the whiskey, saving their fortunes.